 The Corporation prepares its financial statements as a going concern, using the historical cost basis, except for financial instruments and insurance contract liabilities and reinsurers' share of unpaid claims.
-Measurement of the financial instruments is detailed in Note 3 of the March 31, 2020 audited financial statements available at mpi.mb.ca.
+Measurement of the financial instruments is detailed in Note 3.
 Insurance contract liabilities and reinsurers' share of unpaid claims are measured on a discounted basis in accordance with accepted actuarial practice (which in the absence of an active market provides a reasonable proxy for fair value) as explained in Note 3.